spacetelescope/jdaviz/docs/specviz/displaying.rst

 ========

 There are several ways to pan around a spectrum or zoom in on features of interest.
-Right click will open a drop-down with access to different options described below.
+Right click will open a dropdown with access to different options described below.

 Interactive Pan/Zoom (Desktop or Notebook Interface)